Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Each additional batch yields a wool color that is slightly lighter than the last.

-Using this method, carpet makers are able to make hundreds of different colors and hues from a small number of natural ingredients.
+Using this method, carpet makers can make hundreds of different colors and hues from a small number of natural ingredients.

-Oaxaca rugs that showcases zero natural dyes.
-Instead, it features different white, brown, and black hues; all achieved by mixing different wool colors of different sheep.
-Because it consists of only neutral colors, the finished design would be more towards modern and simple.
+Oaxaca rugs that showcase zero natural dyes.
+Instead, it features different white, brown, and black hues, all achieved by mixing the wool colors of other sheep.
+Because it consists of only neutral colors, the finished design would be more modern and straightforward.

 And finally, with all the yarn spun and dyed, the wool was ready to be woven into a proper, traditional Zapotec rug.

-A Oaxacan rug is woven on a loom.
-And the weaver uses a pre-drawn image to dictate where each yarn color is needed to woven in.
+An Oaxacan rug is woven on a loom.
+The weaver uses a pre-drawn image to dictate where each yarn color must be incorporated.

-A Oaxacan rug, depending on its size and design, can take as long as a month, or even much longer, to finish.
-We were shocked that, even with a sophisticated-looking loom, sometimes a single day’s worth of work only yields a few inches of woven fabric.
+Depending on its size and design, an Oaxacan rug can take as long as a month, or even much longer, to finish.
+We were shocked that, even with a sophisticated-looking loom, sometimes a dayโs worth of work yields only a few inches of woven fabric.

-It is no wonder than handmade products can be significantly more expensive than their machine-made counterparts.
+It is no wonder that handmade products can be significantly more expensive than their machine-made counterparts.

 Using traditional techniques from Oaxaca, more young artists are experimenting and creating modern and unique patterns.
-You can learn more about Oaxacan modern textile design at Oaxaca textile museum.
+You can learn more about Oaxacan modern textile design at the Oaxaca Textile Museum.

 Example Modern Style Zapotec Rugs